KCL-BMEIS/KCL-DGX-cluster-documentation/DGX_fair_use_guidelines.md

 - Using `torch.nn.parallel.DistributedDataParallel` instead of `torch.nn.DataParallel`.
 This is recommended best practise by Pytorch themselves and offers much better performance/scaling.
-A simple example of how to use `torch.nn.parallel.DistributedDataParallel` is shown in `ddp_example.py`.
+A simple example of how to use `torch.nn.parallel.DistributedDataParallel` is shown in [`ddp_example.py`](example_code/ddp_example.py).
 Further documentation can be found [here](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).
 You can also initialize this type of trainings with Elastic Launch using the *torchrun*.
+You can find the documentation and how to use `torchrun` in [here](https://pytorch.org/docs/stable/elastic/run.html).
+In addition, there is an official beginner tutorial on Distributed Training [here](https://pytorch.org/tutorials/beginner/ddp_series_fault_tolerance.html).

 - Performing data augmentations on the gpu, instead of the cpu.
 By default pytorch will perform the selected data augmentations on the cpu instead of the gpu, and this is a particular performance drain for computationally expensive augmentations e.g. warping 3d data.
 The data can be moved to the gpu and a custom augmentation function can be coded